DaniElectra/blog/_posts/2022-09-09-understanding-3dst-images.md

 ## Things to know

-- The image resolutions must be a number that belongs to a power of two.
+- The image resolutions must be a number that belongs to a power of two (it supports 256x256 or 512x256, but it will *fail* with 256x192 or 192x192).
 - For some reason, the Nintendo Anime Channel application doesn't have an image format assigned to the hex value 0x3.
+- Recently, I found out that the modified Ohana3DS is available on [GitHub](https://github.com/CaptainSwag101/Ohana3DS-Rebirth) as a fork.
+It seems that it detects for Minecraft's 3DST files, which use a different implementation from Nintendo ones.

 ![Nintendo Anime Channel showing custom 3DST images](assets/img/2022-09/anime-channel-images.jpg)